bracesoftware/PawnScript/doc/quiet.md

 console.println.log("PortableStatic is now {PortableStatic}")
 ```

+AND we'd get an error saying that return can be used only within a function, which is actually the case, but we're overwriting the temporary interpreter data when calling a function inside a function.
+So in order to avoid overwriting interpreter data, we use the mentioned decorator.

+### More

 - **WARNING**: If we used return in `myQuietFunc`, that return would actually return in `MyInterestingFunc`.